Comprehensive Emergency Operations Management Plan

 NIMS Type 3 or 2

-- Request that users minimize the shifting of WiresX to rooms outside of the NE-OREGON room.
+Request that users minimize activity within the NE-OREGON room, while making frequent announcements updating users of the status of the emergency.
 Make every effort to reasonably accommodate individuals that may wish to use the system in order to pass and/or receive emergency traffic.
 Update NE-OREGON room message board with short posts (limited to 80 characters) in order to inform users of various hazards including but not limited to changing weather, road hazards/closures, etc.

 NIMS Type 1

-- System administrator/control operators shall lock WiresX into the NE-OREGON room (#40289) so as to prevent the system from being moved during critical periods of communications.
+System administrators/control operators shall announce the transition to NIMS Type 1 within the NE-OREGON room so as to further improve system access for those stations directly involved in the passing of emergency traffic, particularly during critical periods of communications.
 If not already in contact, contact local Emergency Operations Center(s) (EOC) via dedicated local ARES/RACES repeater systems, and/or email in order to inform them the system is available.
-Insure that EOC’s, and outside organizations understand that although there is no directed net activated on the system the passing of emergency traffic is permitted.
+Insure that EOC’s, and outside organizations understand that although there is no directed net activated on the system the passing of legitimate emergency traffic is permitted, and as such will be given priority.

 - In the absence of a directed net being conducted on the system every effort will be made in order to accommodate stations needs involved in communications support activities during the emergency.
 Post to the WiresX message board of this status, in addition make frequent announcements on the system informing users of the system being in emergency operation mode, with emergency traffic having priority.